 "And yet that ain't a Zeek uniform you're wearing." the old man replied.
 "How mysterious."

 "So I've been told."
 Sayla replied, looking at her reflection in the coffee cup.
-"I have my reasons for joining Star Force, as well as fighting on the Federation's behalf."
+"I have my reasons for joining Starfleet, as well as fighting on the Federation's behalf."

 Sayla inwardly sighed.
 So much for not thinking about the war.
-"There has always been a desire on the part of Zeon to conquer the galaxy; even as far back as the Empire's formation, much of her subjects cried out for war against the Federation and all others.
-The Daikuns spent much of their time dousing out those fires while trying to maintain peace with the GF.
+"There has always been a desire on the part of Zeon to conquer the galaxy; even as far back as its days in isolation, much of her subjects cried out for war against the Federation and all others.
+The Daikuns spent much of their time dousing out those fires while trying to maintain peace with the EF.
 Gihren simply reversed that policy, which is one of the reasons I'm in this uniform."

 The shop owner let out a 'heh'.
 "That's all true.
 Zeeks never did like the notion of we 'lowborn' running things." he thought for a moment.
 "Not that we have much to defend ourselves with.
-'Normal' humans have been gumming up the works since history was first recorded; hell, we changed the entire calendar around to get away from the bad ol' days of Anno Domini.
+'Normal' humans have been gumming up the works since history was first recorded; hell, we changed the entire calendar around to get away from those bad ol' days.
 And yet three hundred years into the future, we still keep making things worse."

 Sayla looked back with peculiarity.
 "So you think things would be better under Zeon?"